piotrowski/imageLoader/README.md

 # @apiotrowski312/image-loader

-Load image (or batch of images) and put them in Canvas for you.
-Pretty useful for machine learning with NodeJS and TensorFlow
+Load an image (or batch of images) and put them in Canvas for you.
+Pretty useful for machine learning with NodeJS and TensorFlow.

 ## Installation